Louis-shuo-wang/Louis-shuo-wang.github.io/index.md

 #### Slides
 * (Last updated Feb.
 2024)[Correspondence between Lie groups and Lie algebras](notes/Correspondence between Lie groups and Lie algebras/correspondence.pdf).
 I typed this slide to give a basic introduction to manifold theory, Lie theory (including Lie groups, Lie algebras, and fundamental theorems), and some simple applications to ODE systems.
 The main references are Frank W. Warner's book: [Foundations of Differentiable Manifolds and Lie Groups](https://link.springer.com/book/10.1007/978-1-4757-1799-0), and [John M. Lee](https://sites.math.washington.edu/~lee/)'s book: [Introduction to Smooth Manifolds](https://link.springer.com/book/10.1007/978-1-4419-9982-5).

+### Conferences and Summer School

+#### Conferences
+* (19th - 22nd Jun.
+2024)[PolyU-SJTU Joint Conference on Mathematical Biology – Models and Analysis].
+This [Mathematical Biology Conference](https://events.polyu.edu.hk/polyusjtu/home) is organized at Polytechnic University of Hong Kong between 19th and 22nd Jun.
+2024.
+The goal of this conference is to bring together the experts around world on mathematical biology to enhance the communication and foster research collaboration.
+Through various research talks reporting the progresses made on the modeling, analysis, experiments and field surveys, the conference aims to provide a platform to exchange mutual ideas, identify cutting-edge research topics and foster high-quality collaborations in the field of mathematical biology, as well as to get a panoramic view of the research development in this field.
+You can find some pictures about me here (img/picture1.JPG),(img/Picture2.JPG).